filamentphp/filament/packages/forms/docs/03-fields/12-repeater.md

     ->addActionLabel('Add member')
 ```

-## Align the add action button
+### Aligning the add action button

-By default, the add action is align in the center.
-You may adjust this using the `addActionAlignment()` method:
+By default, the add action is aligned in the center.
+You may adjust this using the `addActionAlignment()` method, passing an `Alignment` option of `Alignment::Start` or `Alignment::End`:

 ```php
 use Filament\Forms\Components\Repeater;